Home » Recipes » Savory » Tarts and Galettes » Rustic Tomato Tart

 Add the tomato paste and ketchup and cook for 1-2 minutes, stirring occasionally with a heat-resistant spatula.

-Stir in the chopped tomatoes, brown sugar, garlic powder, paprika, red pepper flakes, and salt.
+Stir in the chopped tomatoes, brown sugar, garlic powder, paprika, red pepper flakes, and fine sea salt.

-Reduce heat and simmer until tomatoes partially break down, about 15 minutes.
+Reduce heat and simmer 10-15 minutes or until tomatoes partially break down.
+Jam will look thick and chunky.

 Remove from heat and transfer to a bowl.
 Whisk in the lemon juice.